 Other free public bike systems within South America include BiciQuito in Quito, Ecuador and Movete in Montevideo, Uruguay.

 This abundance of public programs could be a hindrance to micromobility startups’ profitability in South America, as the public may often choose the free alternative.
 Therefore, startups focusing on electric micromobility solutions like e-scooters could see more success within the region.

 Micromobility yet to take off in Africa

 With limited infrastructure in place to support bicycles and scooters, most of Africa’s cities have yet to see any kind of micromobility programs.
 But with the help of organizations like the UN pushing programs forward, the continent could eventually see some change.

-Also, as cities across Africa continue to build up their infrastructure, bike and scooter-sharing could become a more viable option for its citizens.
-So far, Morocco and Egypt seem to be leading the way when it comes to micromobility programs.
+Also, as cities across Africa continue to build up their infrastructure, bike- and scooter-sharing could become a more viable option for its citizens.
+So far, Morocco and Egypt are leading the way when it comes to micromobility programs.

-Cairo, Egypt has also launched a public bike share program in May 2018, called “Sekketak Khadra,” which roughly translates to “your road is green.”
+Cairo, Egypt, launched a public bike share program in May 2018, called “Sekketak Khadra,” which roughly translates to “your road is green.”
 Cairo’s government partnered with the UN Human Settlements Program (UNHABITAT) to set up several hundred bikes across Egypt’s capital.

-Baddel is the first electric bike-sharing startup in North Africa, headquartered in Cairo, Egypt.
-The company has launched a fleet of 101 electric bikes and 15 stations in the resort town of El Gouna.
-Baddel has plans to eventually launch more fleets of its e-bikes across all of North Africa.
+Baddel was the first electric bike-sharing startup in North Africa, headquartered in Cairo, Egypt.
+The company has launched a fleet of 306 electric bikes and 37 stations in the resort town of El Gouna.
+Baddel plans to eventually launch more fleets of its e-bikes across North Africa.